 The holiday actually has noble beginnings in the Middle Ages as a religious ceremony honoring Gott, den Vater (God, the father).
 Towards the 1700s, the day transformed into Vatertag, a family day honoring the father of the household.
 Men would be carted into the village center and the father with the most children would earn a reward, often a large ham.

-Eventually, it fell completely out of popularity but found a comeback in the 19th century as Männertag.
+It fell completely out of favor, but made a comeback in the 19th century as Männertag.
 Losing the focus on dear old dad, it was billed as a "boys' day out" or by its more positive euphemism for "gentlemen parties".
 How that has transformed to today's celebrations where there is nary a gentlemen to be seen is still a question.

 When is Father's Day in Germany?

-Germany's Vatertag (also known as Männertag or Herrentag for "Men's Day" and "Gentelmen's Day" respectively) coincides with Ascension Day (Christi Himmelfahrt in German).
+Germany's Vatertag coincides with Ascension Day (Christi Himmelfahrt in German).
 It happens every year on the fortieth day after Easter on a Thursday in May.
 It is a national holiday around the country and the Friday following is usually a bruckentag (bridge day) providing for a 4-day weekend.

 That means you can have one drunken day out and three days to recover.